crossbario/autobahn-python/doc/WAMPv2.md

 ### Pattern-based Subscriptions

-Decorators can be used to setup event handlers for pattern-based subscriptions.
+Decorators can also be used to setup event handlers for pattern-based subscriptions.
 Patterns can be:
  * prefix-patterns
  * wildcard-patterns